Roccom14/Roccom14/README.md

 ### Hi there 👋

+My name is Rocco, i have 18yo and i'm curently working at the EPFL as an apprentice at ENAC-IT.

 <!--
 **Roccom14/Roccom14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.